ECT261 Final Examination Practice

 e) None of the above

-22. What type of oscillator is pictured above?
+23. What is the operating frequency of the oscillator pictured above?

 a) 5.032921 MHz